 Apple released a Rapid Security Response, macOS 13.3.1 (a) on 1 May 2023 fixing a problem in Safari and WebKit.
 See below.

-This note will describe how to update a computer from an older version of macOS to Ventura.
+This note describes how to update a computer from an older version of macOS to Ventura.

-I have Ventura installed on three computers.
-Works OK as of 13.3, see below for minor problems.
+I have Ventura installed on two computers.
+Works OK as of 13.6.1, see below for minor problems.

 Howard Oakley's The Eclectic Light Company has a trove of information about Ventura and Macs.

 MacRunors has a list of 50 new features of Ventura.

 (28 Jul 2023) macOS 13.5 users report system freezes requiring restart, forced restart on sleep.
 Jamf reports that Admin users are unable to unlock FileVault on 13.5.